-The main entrance, the entrance outside the Meeting Room and the KS1 & KS2 entrances are fitted with a door entry system.
+The main entrance and the KS1 & KS2 entrances are fitted with a door entry system.

 Visitors or late arrivals should enter via the main entrance.

 Parents of late children must complete the Late Book.

 All visitors must report to the school office and sign the visitor's book where they will be issued with a visitor's badge.